Clinic Mastery Marketing

 Most psychology websites are built like physio websites.
 They shouldn't be.

-We've audited psychology clinic websites across the Clinic Mastery community for years.
-The same patterns show up almost every time.
+Years of psychology website audits inside the Clinic Mastery community surface the same patterns almost every time.

 The second mistake is hiding the fees.
 Psychology fees are higher than most healthcare services.
 Patients want to know the number before they pick up the phone.
 If they can't find the fees on your website, they assume the worst and leave.
 We list the fees clearly, with the rebate after Medicare, and trust the patient to make their own decision.